Satiation in Fisher Markets and Approximation of Nash Social Welfare: Introduction

-Social welfare and max-min fairness represent two extremes on a spectrum of aggregation methods.
-While social welfare tends to focus only on highest-valued agents, max-min fairness tends to focus only on the smallest-valued agent.
-An interesting trade-off between these extremal objectives is the \emph{Nash social welfare}: Allocate items to maximize the \emph{geometric mean of valuations}.
-It has been proposed in the classic game theory literature by Nash~\cite{Nash50} when solving the bargaining problem.
-It is closely related to the notion of proportional fairness studied in networking~\cite{Kelly97} -- in contrast to both social welfare and max-min fairness it is invariant to individual scaling of each agent valuation with a possibly different constant factor.
-Moreover, for divisible items the optimal Nash social welfare is achieved via the classic fairness notion of \emph{competitive equilibrium with equal incomes}~\cite{Moulin03}.
+Beyond the economic interest in modeling buyers and sellers' preferences, generalized Fisher markets have also found further applications, especially for approximating the maximum Nash social welfare when allocating \emph{indivisible} items to a set of agents.
+The Nash social welfare is defined as the geometric mean of agents' valuations, which provides an interesting trade-off between the extremal objectives of social welfare and max-min welfare.
+In social welfare, the objective is to maximize the \emph{sum of valuations}, while in max-min welfare, the objective is to maximize the \emph{minimum of valuations}.
+The Nash social welfare objective has been proposed in the classic game theory literature by Nash~\cite{Nash50} when solving the bargaining problem.
+It is closely related to the notion of proportional fairness studied in networking~\cite{Kelly97}.
+Nash social welfare satisfies a set of desirable axioms such as independence of unconcerned agents, the Pigou-Dalton transfer principle, and independence of common utility scale (see, e.g.,~\cite{KanekoN79, Moulin88}).
+The latter implies that, in contrast to both social welfare and max-min fairness, it is invariant to individual scaling of each agent valuation with a possibly different constant factor.

-The algorithmic problem of allocating indivisible items to maximize the Nash social welfare is far from being well-understood.
-Only recently, it has started to attract significant research interest in the literature on approximation algorithms.
-The problem is known to be \classNP-~\cite{NguyenNRR14} and \classAPX-hard~\cite{Lee17}, even for additive valuations.
-As a remarkable result, Cole and Gkatzelis~\cite{ColeG15} gave the first constant-factor approximation algorithm for additive valuations, where the constant was recently improved to 2~\cite{ColeDGJMVY17}.
-Constant-factor approximation algorithms for additive valuations can also be obtained using methods from the domain of stable polynomials~\cite{AnariGSS17}.
-Moreover, these algorithms have been extended to provide a 2-approximation in multi-unit markets with agent valuations, which remain additive-separable over items~\cite{BeiGHM17}, but might be concave in the number of copies received for each item~\cite{AnariMGV16}.
+The problem of maximizing the Nash social welfare objective is known to be \classAPX-hard~\cite{Lee17}, even for additive valuations.
+As a remarkable result, Cole and Gkatzelis~\cite{ColeG18} gave the first constant-factor approximation algorithm for additive valuations.
+The constant was subsequently improved to 2~\cite{ColeDGJMVY17}.
+The algorithm computes and rounds an equilibrium of a Fisher market where sellers have earning limits.
+Moreover, the approach has been extended to provide a 2-approximation in multi-unit markets with agent valuations, which remain additive-separable over items~\cite{BeiGHM17}, but might be concave in the number of copies received for each item~\cite{AnariMGV18}.

-In this paper, we provide the first constant-factor approximation algorithm for the maximum Nash social welfare in markets with \emph{a class of non-separable submodular} valuation functions.
-In particular, we show how to obtain in polynomial time a $(2e^{1/(2e)}+\varepsilon)$-approximation for budget-additive valuation functions, for any constant $\varepsilon > 0$.
-These valuations are given by non-negative numbers $v_{ij} \ge 0$ for every agent $i$ and item $j$, as well as a \emph{utility cap} $c_i > 0$ for every agent $i$.
-The valuation of agent $i$ for any subset $S$ of items is $v_i(S) = \min(c_i, \sum_{j \in S} v_{ij})$.